4K1D3V/Pl-Hide-Pro/Spigot-Config.md

       - bukkit:ver
       - bukkit:version
       - bukkit:about
-    #If the value is blacklist, the commands in the "commands" list are blocked
+    #If the value is set to blacklist, the commands in the "commands" list are blocked from execution
-    #If the value is whitelist, the commands in the "commands" list are only executable
+    #If the value is set to whitelist, the commands in the "commands" list are the only ones that can be executed
     group-mode-commands: blacklist
-  #The list of commands that will be removed from the tabcomplete or only visible
+    #The list of commands that will be removed from the tab or just made visible
     tabcomplete:
       - ver
       - version